conneroisu/cpre488-mp4/README.md

 We found it useful to have a script for creating new configurations for building and flashing firmware to different drones as it kept our iteration times as short as possible.

+We mounted our git repo onto the root of the vm by clicking [Tab Item] Devices -> Shared Folders, then adding a new folder that we would cd into each time we wanted to make firmware changes.
+Then we would just execute the `vm.sh` script to update the files in the part 2 software folder with their newest replacements.

 Reload in Vm bash script (Copies git maintained files from a mounted git repo in the vm to the correct places to build firmware and generates a correct config.mk files for the specified drone)
 ```bash